-It’s raining here in Scotland, but I’m thinking about snow.
+It’s raining here in Scotland this winter, but I’m thinking about snow.
 I’m still a bit monstrous, but I’m thinking about pretty things, sparkly things, Christmas baubles and frost and ice.

 That’s the loch in Strichen Community Park above, and below.